-To read out all the counters, the best performance over the SPI bus is $(160+3) \times 8 \times 20 = 26$ us, where there are 160 registers, 3 overhead, 8 clocks per access, at 50MHz.
+To read out all the counters, the best performance over the SPI bus is $(160+3) \times 8 \times 20 = 26\mu$ s, where there are 160 registers, 3 overhead, 8 clocks per access, at 50MHz.
 In the heaviest condition, the byte counter will overflow in 2 minutes.
 It is recommended that the software read all the counters at least every 30 seconds.
-The all Port MIB counters are designed as "read clear."
+All port MIB counters are designed as "read clear."